The Finance Manager Sets the Stage

 2. Have you shopped for the best price?

-Of course, no F&I manager will let you shop around while you're sitting at his desk with a pile of purchase paperwork between you.
+It's unlikely that an F&I manager will be willing to let you shop around on your phone while you're sitting at his desk with a pile of purchase paperwork between the two of you.
 This research is best done before you go to the dealer to finalize your car purchase.
 If buying the car is already a financial handful, you can shop for a better price on the warranty after the sale.
 Here's how to do that.

-Get a price quote from the F&I manager for the warranty he's offering.
-Then shop it around by phone with F&I managers at other dealerships in the same way that you compared prices on the car you're getting ready to buy.
+Get a price quote from the F&I manager for the warranty that's offered.
+Then shop it around by phone with F&I managers at other dealerships, just to compare prices on the car you're getting ready to buy.

-The F&I manager at the dealership that has your car might say that the price of the extended warranty is not negotiable, but that might not actually be the case.
-If you shop around at other dealers, you'll find that some of them will have a lower asking price for the same product.
+The F&I manager at the dealership at which you're buying the car might say that the price of the extended warranty is not negotiable.
+That might not actually be the case.
+If you check with other dealers, you'll find that some of them do have a lower asking price for the same product.
 Or they might be more willing to negotiate.

-Take a look at this article to learn the bargaining strategies that an ace negotiator employs when he shops for an extended warranty.
+Here's a look at bargaining strategies an ace negotiator employs when shopping for an extended warranty.

 3. Do you know what's covered?

-An extended warranty isn't the cure-all the dealer makes it out to be.
+An extended warranty isn't all-encompassing.
 Many wear-and-tear parts — items that will eventually break or wear out — are not covered by most vehicle extended warranties.

-To complicate things even further, many extended warranties come in coverage tiers (silver, gold, platinum, for example), each with its own price and level of coverage.
+To complicate things even further, many extended warranties come in coverage tiers (silver, gold and platinum, for example), each with its own price and level of coverage.
 Take the time to read the fine print to determine what is and isn't covered.

 You must also determine who will front the cost for the repair bill.
 Are the repairs fully covered?
 Do you have to pay a small deductible?
 Or do you have to pay for the repairs up front and get reimbursed later?

-Consider your own history with vehicle breakdowns.
-Have your other cars had the kinds of problems that would have been covered by a warranty?
+Have other cars you've owned had the kinds of problems that would have been covered by a warranty?
 If you are considering a road-hazard tire warranty, for example, think about how many times you've had a flat tire.
 If there is a lot of debris on the roads in your area or if you've had several flat tires in a short span of time, a road-hazard warranty may be worth looking into.
 But if you can't remember the last time you had a flat, you may not need the coverage.

 You're never going to have the same repair history in any two vehicles, of course.
-But if you are buying a vehicle from the same carmaker, that could be a good indication of what to expect.
+But if you are buying a vehicle from the same carmaker, it can give you a rough idea of what to expect.

-A pushy F&I manager can make you feel that saying no to the extended warranty is like playing Russian roulette with your car.
-You never know when that costly repair "bullet" might strike.
+Some F&I managers can make you feel that saying no to the extended warranty is like playing Russian roulette with your car.
+You never know when that costly repair might strike.
 But new cars are more reliable than ever.
-And the data seems to indicate that most people don't really need extended warranties.
+And the data seems to indicate that most people might not need an extended warranty.

 No matter what advice comes their way, some people just aren't willing to take chances, or they prefer the convenience of an extended warranty.
 They're more comfortable knowing that any major repairs will be taken care of.
 There's nothing wrong with that.
-If you're a belt-and-suspenders person, just make sure you ask the right questions before you make this purchase.
+If you're a belt-and-suspenders person, just make sure you ask the right questions before you buy an extended warranty.